ad-creations/ad-creations/README.md

 Hello!
-My name is Alex Daley, I am currently a junior at the University of Delaware studying Computer Science.
+My name is Alex Daley, I am currently a Sophomore at the University of Delaware majoring in Computer Science.

+Over this past summer I worked at Target, currently I am an Resident Assistant at school.

 - 🔭 I’m currently working on Cisc275 assignments on GitHub, check out my work below!
 - 🌱 I’m currently learning TypeScript and JavaScript